 - In the Assay List web part, click GenericAssay.

 - Select Manage Assay Design > edit assay design.

-By default, any new field you enter is optional.
+By default, any new field you add to an assay design is optional.
 If you wish, you can make one or more fields required, so that if an operator skips an entry, the upload fails.

 - Scroll to the GenericAssay Run Fields section.

 - Click the Validators tab and then click the Required checkbox.

-Using a regular expression to check entered text is a flexible form of validation.
+Using a regular expression (RegEx) to check entered text is a flexible form of validation.
 You could compare text to an expected pattern, or in this example, we can check that special characters like angle brackets are not included in an email address (as could happen in a cut and paste of an email address from a contact list).